Scores and parts are available from the composer or through the Canadian Music Centre library.

 - Will be performed in Canada and the Czech Republic by Jan Reznicek and Eduard Spacil, 2010.

 Fuzzy Logic.
 Flute, clarinet/bass cl., violin, cello, piano, percussion, narrator and electroacoustics.
-10-15’ (upcoming)
+12-15’

-- To be premiered by Continuum, with the composer narrating - 2011.
+- Premiered by Continuum, with the composer narrating - November 2011.

 - Commissioned with the support of the City of Toronto through the Toronto Arts Council.

-- To be premiered by Ensemble Mujirushi on a Canadian tour - October 2010.
+- Premiered by Ensemble Mujirushi on a Canadian tour - October 2010.

 - Commissioned with the support of the Ontario Arts Council.